 Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
-The official title and legal authority for the City of Fort Walton Beach, Florida has been disclosed in Note 1 to the financial statements.
+The official title and legal authority for the City has been disclosed in Note 1 to the financial statements.
+The City included the following component units: Fort Walton Beach Community Redevelopment Agency (the "CRA").
+The legal authority that established the CRA is disclosed in Note 1 to the financial statements.